mlflow/mlflow/.github/pull_request_template.md

 <details>
 <summary>What is a minor/patch release?</summary>

-- Minor release: a release that changes the second part of the version number (e.g., 1.2.0 -> 1.3.0)
+- Minor release: a release that increments the second part of the version number (e.g., 1.2.0 -> 1.3.0)
-- Patch release: a release that changes the third part of the version number (e.g., 1.2.0 -> 1.2.1)
+- Patch release: a release that increments the third part of the version number (e.g., 1.2.0 -> 1.2.1)

+See [Semantic Versioning](https://semver.org/) for more information.

 </details>